MicrosoftDocs/power-automate-docs/articles/apply-to-each.md

 1. Confirm the email is in your inbox and it's unread.
 1. Sign into [Power Automate](https://flow.microsoft.com).
 1. Select **My flows**.
 A list of your flows displays.
-1. Place a check the circle for the flow you just created to select it.
+1. Place a check in the circle for the flow you just created to select it.
-1.Select the **Run** icon to the right of the flow name.
+1. Select the **Run** icon to the right of the flow name.

     >[!div class="mx-imgBorder"]
     >![Screenshot of run now.](./media/apply-to-each/run-flow.png "Run your flow")

-1. Select **Run flow**.
+1. On the panel to the right, select **Run flow**.
 1. When the run flow has successfully started, select **Done**.
-1. Select the flow run in which you are interested to view the results.
+1. Select the flow run in which you're interested to view the results.

     >[!div class="mx-imgBorder"]
     >![Screenshot of flows you can run to view results.](./media/apply-to-each/foreach-run-3.png "Select a flow run to view results")